-Action Responsible Deadline State of play ACTION N° 1 Guidance on EU regulation and public support for housing The Housing Partnership State Aid Subgroup March 2017 Action implemented.
+Table 7.
+Implementat Table 7.
+Implementation of the Housing Partnership actions and recommendations Action Responsible Deadline State of play ACTION N° 1 Guidance on EU regulation and public support for housing The Housing Partnership State Aid Subgroup March 2017 Action implemented.
 The Housing Partnership adopted a 'Guidance Paper on EU regulation and public support for housing' in March 2017 to show ways to make state support available for social and/or affordable housing.
 This was the starting point for numerous exchanges with Commission and other stakeholders.
 ACTION N° 2 Capacity building for application of state aid rules in affordable housing sector at a city level The Housing Partnership Coordinators, The Housing Partnership State Aid Subgroup May 2018 Action implemented.
 Coordinators and members of the subgroup organized and delivered a workshop on 'State Aid and Affordable Housing Investments' at the Committee of Regions, on 23 May 2018.
 As a result, further clarifications on selected topics in the field have been identified.
 ACTION N° 3 Revision of the SGEI decision with regard to the narrow target group of social housing The Housing Partnership State Aid Subgroup After 2018 Action implemented.
 The Partnership provided a proposal on how to address the review of the notion of social housing under the SGEI Decision by deleting the narrow definition of the target group for social housing in order to create more legal certainty and thus deblock investment.
 The proposal was discussed on several occasions with the Commission and other stakeholders.
 The implementation of the action will require a complex political undertaking and can be expected in some form after 2018.
 ACTION N° 4 Affordable housing good practice database The Housing Partnership General Housing Policy Subgroup June 2019 Action under implementation.
-The Partnership decided to create a database of innovative practices in June 2017 as part of an overall 'toolkit' to enhance knowledge for local affordable housing providers.
-(Ref. to the link to draft database 140) In spring 2018, the Commission has declined
+The Partnership decided to create a database of innovative practices in June 2017 as part of an overall 'toolkit' to enhance knowledge for local affordable housing providers, The link to the draft database is available at: goo.gl/tEM92P .
+In spring 2018, the Commission has declined request to integrate such a database into existing structures (e.g. Urban Database).
+Currently, members are exploring other options.
+ERHIN with its 45 approved projects has been endorsed as a